- Typical of a particular person, place, or thing: large farms are characteristic of this areaMore example sentences

 nounBack to top

-- 1A feature or quality belonging typically to a person, place, or thing and serving to identify them: certain defining characteristics of the school emerge from the studyMore example sentences
+- 1A feature or quality belonging typically to a person, place, or thing and serving to identify it: inherited characteristics such as blood groupsMore example sentences

 - A national characteristic has been identified in numerous scientific trials.

 - Every facial feature and physical characteristic was identical to Alastair's.

 - At the same time, most of these characteristics belong to any good person.

 - 2 Mathematics The whole number or integral part of a logarithm, which gives the order of magnitude of the original number.More example sentences

 - His early work was on quadratic forms in fields, particularly fields of characteristic 2.

 - His habilitation of 1938 studied Lie rings of prime characteristic.